 "Hands of Memory" translates the rhythmic architecture of Mongo Santamaría's "Afro Blue" into visual form.
-Inspired by his "Afro Roots" album cover, the design explores themes of transculturation and cultural survival through geometric abstraction.
-Repeating white nodes create visual ostinato, echoing the composition's foundation.
+Born in Havana in 1917, Mongo Santamaría mastered conga drums and pioneered Afro-Cuban percussion in jazz, first recording "Afro Blue" in 1959 and transforming ceremonial rhythms dedicated to Obatalá into one of the top ten most important compositions in jazz history.
+Drawing inspiration from his "Afro Roots" album cover, the design explores themes of transculturation and cultural survival through geometric abstraction.

 Original Cover Art